This post may contain affiliate links. See our disclosure policy.

 Glazed Carrots – 3 Ways!

 Glazed Carrots are my go-to side for weeknight dinners.
 They are sweet enough that the kids will eat them, but also healthy enough that I feel good about serving them to my family.
-This side dish goes great with pretty much anything – chicken, beef, fish, you name it!
-For everyday dinners, I use the traditional recipe, but if I have guests to impress I like to use one of the variations.
+This sweet and savory side dish goes great with pretty much anything – chicken, pork, pot roast, beef, fish, you name it!
+For everyday dinners, I use the traditional brown sugar glazed carrots recipe, but if I have guests to impress I like to use one of the variations.
+These carrots can be dressed up in a million different ways, too!
+Let those fresh herbs from your garden shine as a beautiful garnish, add other spices, nuts or seasonings.
+Or keep it simple and follow these easy step by step instructions below.

 Step by Step Instructions

-- For all three variations, you start out by peeling and slicing your carrots.
+- For all three carrot recipe variations, you start out by peeling and slicing your carrots.
 We’ve shown three different ways to slice them: julienne (cut the carrot in quarters and then slice in thin strips), sliced on the diagonal, and traditional sliced.
 You can use any of these cuts with any glaze recipe.
+If you have baby carrots on hand, use those too!

 - Next, choose your glaze recipe and assemble your ingredients.

 - Start by cooking your carrots.
 If you have a steamer, that is the easiest way to cook them.
 They should need about 15 minutes.
-If you don’t have a steamer, fill a small pot with water and cook until boiling.
-Add the carrots and cook for about 3 minutes.
+If you don’t have a steamer, fill a small pot with water and boil the carrots on medium high heat on the stovetop.
+Simmer for about 3 minutes.
 Drain and set aside while you prepare the glaze.

 - For your glaze, heat brown sugar and butter in a sauce pan.
 Once butter is melted and the brown sugar has dissolved, add carrots.
 Cook until the glaze clings to the carrots.